HinodeXRT/xrtpy/joss/paper.md

  - `xrtpy.image_correction.deconvolve`: Deconvolution is a powerful technique for improving image sharpness.
 The `deconvolve` function applies deconvolution to XRT images, effectively reducing blurring effects caused by the telescope's point spread function.

- - `xrtpy.image_correction.remove_lightleak.py`: The `remove_lightleak` function in this module eliminates light leak (visible stray light) from XRT synoptic composite images.
+ - `xrtpy.image_correction.remove_lightleak`: The `remove_lightleak` function in this module eliminates light leak (visible stray light) from XRT synoptic composite images.
 This results in cleaner and more precise images suitable for in-depth analysis.

 XRTpy supports multiple elemental abundance sets, including CHIANTI coronal abundances [@Feldman:1992], hybrid abundances (based on [@Fludra-and-Schmelz:1999] and [@Schmelz:2012]), and photospheric abundances (based on [@Grevesse:2007], [@Scott:2015], and [@Asplund:2009]).